 In most cases, your care will be provided by a network provider.
-Care you receive from an outof- network provider (a provider that is not part of our plan's network) will not be covered except for the following:
+Care you receive from an outof-network provider (a provider that is not part of our plan's network) will not be covered except for the following:

 - Emergency care or urgently needed care.
 For more information about this, and to see what emergency or urgently needed care means, see Section 3 in this chapter. - Medical care that Medicare requires our plan to cover when the providers in our network cannot provide this care.
-You must get prior authorization (approval in advance) for any non-emergent non-urgent care you need from an out-of-network provider.
-To obtain approval, please call Member Services or have your PCP call VIVA HEALTH's Medical Management Department (plan contact information can be found in Chapter 2, Section 1 of this document). - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
+You must get prior authorization (approval in advance) for any non-emergent or non-urgent care you need from an out-of-network provider.
+To obtain approval, please call Member Services or have your PCP call VIVA HEALTH's Medical Management Department (plan contact information can be found in Chapter 2, Section 1 of this document). - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area. - Preventive, diagnostic and comprehensive dental services.
+For detailed information about what is covered, see the "Dental services" section in the Medical Benefits Chart in Chapter 4. - Prescription eyewear (glasses, contacts, lenses, frames, and upgrades) and contact lens fitting exam.
+For detailed information about what is covered, see the "Vision care" section in the Medical Benefits Chart in Chapter 4.